-Zebras are probably the easiest African animals to identify because of the black and white striped coat.
-From wondering whether they can be ridden like horses, to why they have stripes, Zebras are that much fascinating - and then some more.
+Zebras are probably the easiest African animals to identify because of the black and white striped coats.
+From wondering whether they can be ridden like horses, to why they have stripes, zebras are that fascinating - and then some more.

 Zebras, Quick Fact Sheet.